daafanasev/camunda-docs-manual/content/reference/forms/embedded-forms/controls/date-inputs.md

 # Using a Date Picker

 The Form SDK itself does not provide any custom components or widgets.
 As such it also does not provide a date picker.
-However, you can integrate third party libraries providing such widgets or write one yourself (see [Custom JavaScript]({{< ref "/reference/forms/embedded-forms/javascript/_index.md" >}})).
+However, you can integrate third party libraries providing such widgets or write one yourself (see [Custom JavaScript](../../reference/forms/embedded-forms/javascript/_index.md)).

 {{< note >}}
 Inside Camunda Tasklist, datepicker support is provided through Angular UI.
-{{< /note >}}

 You can use the [Angular UI datepicker](http://angular-ui.github.io/bootstrap/) directive to offer a datepicker for the date input field.
 The complete markup of the input field